PDC-support/comp-link-lib/PITCHME.md

 # Concepts: compilers, linkers, libraries

 - Compilers: A compiler parses the source code and generates object files and executable files.
-Under the hood a compiler invokes assemblers and linkers.
+Under the hood a compiler invokes an assembler and a linker.
 - Linkers: A tool to combine two or more or more object files into executable files.
 Linking can be static or dynamic.
 - Libraries: Collection of object files for the purpose of re-use of functionality for different programs.
-Libraries can be static or dynamic.
+Libraries can be static libraries or shared dynamic libraries.

 ---